intel-analytics/ipex-llm/docs/docs/whitepaper.md

 In contrast, BigDL runs a series of short-lived Spark jobs (e.g., two jobs per mini-batch as described in earlier sections), and each task in the job is stateless and non-blocking.
 As a result, BigDL programs can automatically adapt to the dynamic resource changes (e.g., preemption, failures, incremental scaling, resource sharing, etc.) in a timely fashion.
 On the other hand, task scheduling in Spark can become a potential bottleneck of the distributed training on a large cluster.
 For instance, Figure 8 shows that, for ImageNet Inception v1 training, the overhead of launching tasks (as a fraction of average compute time) in BigDL, while low for 100~200 tasks, can grows to over 10% when there are close to 500 tasks [37].
 To address this issue, BigDL will launch a single, multi-threaded task on each worker, so as to achieve high scalability (e.g., up to 256 servers as shown in Figure 7 above).

 To scale to an even larger number (e.g., 500) of workers, one can potentially leverages the iterative nature of the model training (in which the same operations are executed repeatedly).
-For instance, group scheduling introduced by Drizzle [36] (a low latency execution engine for Spark) can help schedule multiple iterations (or a group) of computations at once, so as to greatly reduce scheduling overheads even if there are a large number of tasks [37], as shown in Figure 8.
+For instance, group scheduling introduced by Drizzle [36] (a low latency execution engine for Spark) can help schedule multiple iterations (or a group) of computations at once, so as to greatly reduce scheduling overheads even if there are a large number of tasks, as benchmarked by RISELab [37] and shown in Figure 8.

 ![fig8](Image/WP/fig8.jpg)